scalesql/popmaint/docs/DOCS.md

 estimate_only = false
 extended_logical_checks = false
 data_purity = false

+[backup_history]
+retain_days = 90
+statement_timeout = "1m"
+blocking_timeout = "1s"
+blocked_timeout = "5m"

+[dbmail_history]
+retain_days = 365
+statement_timeout = "1m"
+blocking_timeout = "1s"
+blocked_timeout = "5m"

+[agent_history]
+retain_days = 90
+statement_timeout = "1m"
+blocking_timeout = "1s"
+blocked_timeout = "5m"

 ```

+* At least one server is required
+* The history cleanups only require the number of days to retain

 ### Time Limits
 * `time_limit` is the time after which no new CHECKDB statement will start.
+This is a soft limit.
-*  `statement_timeout` is the duration after which a CHECKDB statement should be cancelled.
+*  `statement_timeout` is the duration after which a statement should be cancelled.
 This is typically much higher than `time_limt`.
-It typically handles stuck processes or being blocked.
+It typically handles stuck processes or disconnected sessions.
 This should be higher than CHECKDB will ever run normally.
+* `blocking_timeout` is the amount of time to wait if we are blocking something else.
+This is polled every second.  __This defaults to 1 second.__
+* `blocked_timeout` is the amount of time to wait if we are being blocked.
+This is polled every second. __This defaults to 5 seconds.__

 ### MAXDOP Settings
 There are three settings that control the MAXDOP that CHECKDB uses.